getgauge/docs.gauge.org/using.rst

     1. Step implementation not found
         If the spec file has a step that does not have an implementation in the projects programming language.
     2. Duplicate step implementation
-        If the spec file has a step that is imlpemented multiple times in the projects.
+        If the spec file has a step that is implemented multiple times in the projects.

 **Example**